aws-samples/aws-net-guides/ToolGuides/toolkit-for-refactoring/03-porting-application/02-manual-refactoring.md

 ## Fixing the Upload function

-The **Controllers/FileManagementController.cs** file contains an upload method that referances the HttpPostedFileBase class.
-However this class is no longer available in .NET 6.
+The **Controllers/FileManagementController.cs** file contains an upload method that references the HttpPostedFileBase class.
+However, this class is no longer available in .NET 6.
 This is one of the APIs that needs to be manually corrected.

 Replace the code:
 ```C#